-His last album album Trapped In Amber, released on Edinburgh’s Song, By Toad Records showcases an evolution in production and perhaps perspective from his first aural offering Master of None back in 2011.
-A little less naive but no less eloquent, the latest album deals with a wide range of topics from roman history to cancer to lawn maintenance and unsurprisingly garnered firm fans in the likes of BBC 6 Music’s Lauren Laverne, Marc Riley, Steve Lamacq and Tom Robinson amongst others.
+His last studio album, ‘Trapped In Amber’ (2015, Song, by Toad Records), showcased an evolution in production and perhaps perspective from his first aural offering ‘Master of None’ back in 2011.
+A little less naive but no less eloquent, the album deals with a wide range of topics from roman history to cancer to lawn maintenance and unsurprisingly garnered firm fans in the likes of BBC 6 Music’s Lauren Laverne, Marc Riley, Gideon Coe, Steve Lamacq and Tom Robinson amongst others.

 Despite these accolades though, Jonnie Common has always stayed true to his roots as one of the most celebrated underground musicians to come out of Scotland, making music with his brother under the name CARBS and forming his own Save As Collective along with members of Miaoux Miaoux and Conquering Animal Sound with the aim to instigate shows and releases defined by no boundaries or formats; a theme that very much defines Jonnie Common himself.

 “Half-sung, half-rapped, but always whole hearted” – The Big Issue

 “Packed with idiosyncrasies, humorous asides and oddball moments, it’s pop as only a Scottish artist could make.” – Clash Music

 “Witty lyricism aplenty and a real sense of wordplay” – God Is In The TV

 “Common is an engaging personality whose flair for the quirky and playful comes across on stage as strongly as it does on record.”
 The List Magazine